Categories

 Inclusive Practice_ Blog Post One_ Disability

-What ‘makes people disabled is not their disability,’ rather it is society, the Paralympics being evidence of an opportunity for ‘people to shine’ when these barriers are removed (Adeptian and Webborn, 2020).
-Whilst street level discrimination against race and disability has significantly reduced, the more difficult progress remains systemic and harder to identify, and although Ade (Ibid) acknowledges his own empowered position as a sports and media personality, he represents both black and disabled identities and articulates the parallel struggle against systemic inequality.
-It was Stoke Mandeville hospital and the disability community where he found his ‘tribe’ this ultimately mitigating the disempowerment of being a Nigerian immigrant in East London.
+What ‘makes people disabled is not their disability,’ rather it is barriers constructed in society; the Paralympics being evidence of an opportunity for ‘people to shine’ when these barriers are removed (Adeptian and Webborn, 2020).
+Whilst street level discrimination against both race and disability has reduced, the more difficult progress remains in tackling dominant social systems, and although Ade acknowledges his own empowered position as a sports and media personality, he represents both black and disabled identities and articulates the parallel struggle against systemic inequality (Ibid).
+He draws a comparison between the Paralympics and the Black Lives Matter movement as critical moments which made these struggles visible in the hegemonic social world.
+Whilst the narrative of his own lived experience alludes to the compounded disenfranchisement of intersectional identities, it was Stoke Mandeville hospital and the disability community where he found his ‘tribe’ (Ibid), this ultimately mitigating the disempowerment of being a Nigerian immigrant with polio growing up in East London.

-Chay Brown (2020) explores complex intersectional identities as a trans, gay man, not neuro typical, and having experienced mental health difficulties; whilst acknowledging potential privilege within the trans community, as a white man.
-He identifies that for trans people, struggling with social situations and anxiety can present significant challenges specific to navigating the codes that exist within the LGBTQ+ community.
+Chay Brown (2023) explores complex intersectional identities as a trans, gay man, not neuro typical, and having experienced mental health difficulties, whilst acknowledging potential privilege within the trans community, as a white man.
+He identifies that for trans people, struggling with social situations and anxiety can present significant challenges specific to navigating the codes that exist within the LGBTQ+ community (Ibid).
 This highlights the complexity of intersecting identities within the membership of a wider disenfranchised group.
-Brown (2023) asserts that “If we’re not working for disabled trans people we’re not working for the trans community because we’re missing people out” highlighting that providing availability for (both physical and non-physical) disabled people provides availability for everyone, echoing the theme articulated by Ade.
+Brown (2023) asserts that ‘If we’re not working for disabled trans people we’re not working for the trans community because we’re missing people out.’

-This theme is further echoed by Christine Sun Kim (2024) in her context as deaf artist.
-The drive to force the voice of the deaf community into the everyday lives of the hearing world is realized through her insistence on communicating through sign language, signs, symbols, infographics and scaled up captioning of the city – the sky.
-Through creating a greater visibility of useful communications for deaf people she seeks to put deaf lives into the minds of the hearing, and challenge social norms.
-If the world can be designed to accommodate differences, then it will work for everyone.
+Christine Sun Kim (2024), in her context as Asian American deaf artist, is driven to force the voice of the deaf community into the everyday lives of the hearing world.
+This is realized through her insistence on communicating through sign language, signs, symbols, infographics and scaled up captioning of the city – the sky; through creating a greater visibility of useful communications for deaf people she seeks to put deaf lives into the minds of the hearing, and challenge social norms (Ibid).

 In the context of UAL, data suggests that there are improving opportunities for attainment: students with declared disabilities (see fig.1), achieving an overall 3pp higher than those without (Campos-Barbi, 2025a, p14), although completion rates for disabled students are significantly lower (Campos-Barbi, 2025b, p.12), and crucially this data does not take into account the intersection of other multiple identities of disempowerment (Crenshaw, 1991).
-This lack of an intersectional lens points to the positionality (Bayeck, 2022) of the data design, interpretation, and impacts the action the university may take.
+This lack of an intersectional lens points to positionality (Bayeck, 2022) in the data design, interpretation, and potential impact.

 Figure 1.
 Attainment Rates by Disability (6 way) 1st– 2:1 (Campos-Barbi, 2025a, p.15)

-Just as with the data, as Bayeck (2022, p.7) suggests, it is the ‘complex interplay of identity, space and context’ that inform my own positionality.
-I consider the accessibility to learning, both physically, as afforded by the design of the university, and the design of the my lessons, to meet the variety of needs implied above.
-However, I also consider how my own positionality as Language Development tutor, where the invisibility of language as a potential unequal identity provokes further critical questioning of the available data.
+Bayeck (2022, p.7) suggests it is the ‘complex interplay of identity, space and context’ that informs positionality.
+I consider the accessibility to learning spaces as afforded by the design of the university, and the design of my lessons in meeting the needs of complex student identities.
+However, I also consider this from the perspective of my own context as Language Development tutor.
+Crenshaw (1991, p.1249) identifies language barriers as a source of intersectional subordination which limit opportunity; language remains invisible in the UAL data.
 For example, a student asked me whether we could hold a tutorial online, they had disclosed to me that they had some mental health issues which prevented them from being able to attend in person; it was a small adjustment that I was happy to make.
-However, on reflection, did other intersections of privilege provide the agency for this solicitation?
+However, on reflection, did other aspects of privilege provide the agency for this solicitation?
 This student was female, white, British and speaks English as a first language.
-Would a more disenfranchising intersectionality have prevented this request from being made?
+Would a more disenfranchising intersectionality have prevented this request from being made, resulting in a lack of participation?
+Would this have led to sub optimal attainment?

 References